 The rules in Washington D.C. are a bit more open-opened.
 The general requirement is that the expert must have expertise, education, and skill in the defendant’s field in order to testify.

-Schochor and Staton, P.A.
+Schochor, Staton, Goldberg, and Cardea, P.A.
 Builds a Strong Case on your Behalf

-The law firm of Schochor and Staton, P.A. has developed strong relationships with medical experts in Maryland, Washington D.C., and across the country in our 30+ year history.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. has developed strong relationships with medical experts in Maryland, Washington D.C., and across the country in our 30+ year history.
 We understand who to work with and how they can help build each case.
 Our Baltimore area malpractice attorneys are well versed in the state-specific laws governing medical malpractice litigation and can choose medical experts most suited for each individual claim.

 If you or someone you love has been injured as the result of a medical malpractice, call our lawyers today at 410-234-1000 or fill out a contact form.
 You can visit us in our Baltimore or Washington D.C. office.